RomboDev/mrPointClouds/README.md

 Simply start by including _cpc_mentalray.h in your project.

 Actual mr shaders are those .cpp out of folders, while folders contain implementations and data stuctures.

+If you don't plan to use mentalray and just use point containers, surfel nodes, octree etc. to collect and process points just disable mentalray support in the _cpc_mentalray.h by setting to 0 __MENTALRAY_ENHANCED__	define.